 One of the biggest perks of being an entrepreneur is the opportunity to take the morning off without having to ask permission.
 Also, to spend time with out-of-town visitors!
 On this Tuesday morning, I got to do both as I headed to the airport to pick up Mr. MHD’s brother, who would be visiting us for the week.

 After a quick stop at Chick-Fil-A, I left my brother-in-law to relax and scurried up to my office to do a quick email inbox check and jot down some notes before logging onto a Skype call with my Mastermind partners, Lauren and Kalyn.

-After sending out twenty-five invitation emails last week, I had only heard back from one and was feeling a tad discouraged.
-The girls came up a smart idea to send personal Instagram messages to each potential influencer, reminding them about the invitation.
+After sending out twenty-five invitation emails last week, I had only heard back from one and felt a tad discouraged.
+The girls came up with a smart idea to send personal Instagram messages to each potential influencer, reminding them about the invitation.
 Being personal is always the way to go.